vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Cancelling a partially captured order

-If you wish to cancel an order which you have partially captured send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with the following property added to the body `shouldReleaseRemainingFunds: true`.
+If you wish to cancel an order which you have partially captured: Send a [`PUT:/ecomm/v2/payments/{orderId}/cancel`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/cancelPaymentRequestUsingPUT) request with `shouldReleaseRemainingFunds: true` in the body.
 The payment must be `RESERVED` for this to take effect.

 If this value is not set it will default to `false`.
 When `shouldReleaseRemainingFunds` is set to `false` any request to cancel after a partial or full capture has been performed will be rejected.

-This is a useful and recommended feature as it releases any reserved balance back to the customer imidiately.
+This is a useful and recommended feature as it releases any reserved balance back to the customer immediately.

 Example Request: